 High Deliverability

-Deliverability is crucial.
-What's the point of sending thousands of emails if they end up in spam?
-Amazon SES uses a combination of dedicated IP addresses, domain authentication (SPF, DKIM), and reputation management to ensure your emails land in the inbox.
+Amazon SES uses dedicated IP addresses, domain authentication (SPF, DKIM), and reputation management to keep your emails out of spam folders.

 Scalability and Flexibility

-Plus, it supports multiple sending methods.
-You can use SMTP, AWS SDKs, or the SES API, depending on your application's needs.
-This flexibility makes it easy to integrate SES into almost any environment.
+You can send via SMTP, AWS SDKs, or the SES REST API.
+This makes it easy to integrate SES into almost any environment.

 Cost-Effectiveness